callisto-lang/docs/language/functions.md

 Function definitions use this syntax:

 ```
-func NAME PARAM_TYPE PARAM_NAME ... begin
+func NAME PARAM_TYPE PARAM_NAME ... -> RETURN_TYPE RETURN_VALUE ... begin

 end
 ```

 Where NAME is the name of the function

-There can be as many parameters as you want.
-You can also handle parameters manually if you want, which means leaving the parameters part blank.
+There can be as many parameters and return values as you want.
+Return values are only for the stack checker.

 Example: